Devil's Pass: Plot

 The group arrives at Dyatlov Pass unsettlingly ahead of schedule.
 J. P. and Andy are further spooked when their navigational equipment exhibits strange malfunctions.
 Using a Geiger counter, Holly and Jensen are led to a bunker that locks from the outside.
 The door is already unlocked but frozen shut; they manage to open the door.
 They return to the camp without telling anyone about the bunker.
 The next morning, the group is awakened by explosions that cause an avalanche.
 Denise is killed, and Andy suffers a severe fracture.
 After they fire a flare, Russian soldiers posing as a rescue party arrive, kill Andy, and chase the three survivors to the bunker.
 J. P. is shot and wounded as they enter.
 Moving into a tunnel system, a mysterious creature moves through one tunnel while the three enter another.
 Holly and Jensen leave the wounded J. P. as they explore the bunker.
-Inside, they discover evidence of teleportation experiments, a dead soldier who is missing his tongue, a camcorder identical to theirs that has footage of their present conversation, dead bodies stacked in a pile, and files relating to the Philadelphia Experiment.
+Inside, they discover evidence of teleportation experiments, a dead soldier who is missing his tongue, a camcorder identical to theirs that has footage of their present conversation, dead bodies stacked in a pile and files relating to the Philadelphia Experiment.

 Jensen and Holly hear J. P. screaming, and find him under attack by mutants who seem to be able to teleport.
 The mutants kill J. P. and chase Jensen and Holly into a sealed room with a strange-looking tunnel that leads further into a natural cave.
 Jensen theorizes this is a wormhole.
 Unwilling to starve to death or face the mutants, Jensen and Holly choose to step into the wormhole.
 Since there are no controls, Jensen suggests that they visualize a nearby destination.
-Holly suggests the bunker entrance, and they enter the wormhole.
+Holly suggests the bunker entrance and they enter the wormhole.

 In 1959, Soviet military personnel discover two bodies near the bunker's entrance.
 Soldiers chase away a younger version of Sergei's aunt Alya, who had just stumbled across the bodies.
-They recover their video camera.
-They drag the bodies inside the bunker, which is fully staffed and operational.
+The soldiers recover their video camera and drag the bodies inside the bunker, which is fully staffed and operational.
 The commanding officer orders the bodies to be stripped and hung on meat hooks.
 As the soldiers leave, the mutated bodies of Jensen and Holly, identified by Holly's neck tattoo, begin to revive.